 Call 336-236-3096 to make an appointment or visit their site below.

 Online registration must be completed with an individual email address.
 No shared email addresses will work.

 Davidson County Transportation System is available to provide transportation for all Davidson County Residents to the COVID Vaccination Clinics.
 There is no charge for this service.

 Residents should have their appointment for the vaccination already scheduled before contacting us to arrange for transportation.
 To schedule a trip to the clinic for the vaccine, please call us 24 to 48 hours prior to the appointment.
 Call 336-242-2250 to schedule your trip.

 Guilford County Health Department: 336-641-7944, select option 2

-COVID-19 vaccine clinics are currently being held at the following locations:
+COVID-19 vaccine clinics will be held at the following locations:

 • Mount Zion Baptist Church, 1301 Alamance Church Road, Greensboro, NC 27406

 • High Point University Community Center at Oak Hollow Mall, 921 Eastchester Drive, Suite 1230, High Point, NC 27262

 • Greensboro Coliseum, 1921 W Gate City Blvd, Greensboro, NC 27403